-We have learnt and transferred information over generations through folklore and stories.
-It’s a very primal behaviour.
+We have learned and transferred information over generations through folklore and stories.
+It’s a very primal behavior.
 So using storytelling narrative in your script structure will help engage and satisfy viewers.
 It will leave them with a positive impression of your brand and business.

 - When you’ve got the right story and tested it out, it’s also time to see What is my competition doing?
 What kind of video is working for them?
 What kind of animation and characters are they using?
 This is an easy step, be hypercritical about your competitions video so that you can fix things and make yours better.
 We’re all mostly pretty good at criticizing other people’s work, and rather enjoy it too.
 Anytime, you’re not sure what to do, the best cheat or video hack is to look at what your competition is doing.
 So look at what your competition is doing before you create your animated explainer video.

 - Doing justice to your story.
 Now, a story needs to be told well with all the bells and whistles.
 Yes?
 But often, we have restraints, we understand that explainer videos need to be short, typically 2 to 3 minutes.
 And we don’t always have huge budgets.
 Cut your coat according to your cloth.
 See what best you can do with your budget.
 Creating low-quality explainer videos can be hugely harmful to your brand.
 They can ruin your brand perception.
 Viewers will look at your brand in a negative light.
 So if you’re not ready for a good quality video to consider maybe a very well designed powerpoint slide with characters and speech bubbles.
 A video is not the only way to tell stories.
 The slides could also be converted into a video.
 They’ll look static but they’ll still look customized and will be engaging.